Circular walk from Mousehole to Lamorna Cove

 Clotted cream is similar to Kaymak (or Kajmak), a delicacy that is made throughout the Middle East, Southeast Europe, Iran, Afghanistan, India and Turkey.
 It is possible that it was introduced to Cornwall by Phoenician traders who ventured to the area in search of tin.

 18. Cross the stile and follow the path through the woods over another stone stile and footbridge and continue on the path to emerge in a grassy area before some farm buildings.
-Keep left to reach a public footpath sign on the other side of the farm track.
+Keep left to reach a stone stile on the other side of the farm track.

 Kemyel Drea is thought to be on the site of the original settlement of Kemyel which was recorded in 1185 as Chemiel.
 The name is based on a Cornish word yel which means "fertile upland".
 The settlement was later subdivided into Kemyel Wartha (higher), Kemyel Nessa (second), Kemyel Crease (middle) and Kemyel Pella (further) and this one where Drea is a version of tre (meaning farmstead).

-19. Cross the stile beside the footpath sign and follow the path through a series of kissing gates through the farmyard to reach a final gate into a field.
+19. Cross the stile and follow the path through a series of kissing gates through the farmyard to reach a final gate into a field.

 Note that the kissing gates each have latches.
 Close the latches as well as the gates as you go through to prevent inquisitive animals getting stuck in the gates.